 University of Edinburgh (external supervisor)

-Shirley-Pat Chamberlain, 'A Comparative case study of the role of civil society organizations in indigenous social citizenship reconstruction in Canadian civil society'
+Shirley-Pat Chamberlain, 'The role of civil society organizations in Indigenous social citizenship processes in Canada: An Indigenous intersectional comparative case study'

 Ashlee Christoffersen, 'Institutionalising intersectionality?
 Applications and interventions'